dell/apex-aiops/incident-management/utils/docs/README_aaim-snow-catalog.md

 `snow.sysparm_fields`:   A list of fields to be extracted from the table
 `snow.sysparm_query`:   A ServiceNow encoded query to limit the number of records returned

-Edit the config file to use your Moogsoft `apiKey` and specify your ServiceNow URL and credentials.
+Edit the config file to use your AAIM `apiKey` and specify your ServiceNow URL and credentials.

 The `sysparm_query` string uses the ServiceNow "encoded query" syntax, and can be generated from the ServiceNow UI Filter.
 An example is: